Flowering Adeniums, aka desert roses, are a sight to behold. There is lots of variation in the Adenium genus with only five official species.

 Transplant Shock From Repotting

 Plants, like people, can get depressed when suddenly uprooted and stuck in a new home.
-Plants show ‘depression” it as transplant shock.
+Plants show ‘depression” as transplant shock.

 During this time, your adenium will be focused on root growth and getting used to the new soil.
 When transplanting use a potting mix recommended for succulent plants.
 If using a regular potting soil add extra perlite and or pumice to increase the drainage.